List of Responding Schools

 Community Service is included in the Pro Bono Honors Program.

-Information on student organizations that have a community service mission and/or sponsor community service activities is available at http://law.wm.edu/studentlife/studentorganizations/index.php.
+Information on student organizations that have a community service mission and/or sponsor community service activities is available here.

-Black Law Students Association (BLSA) is committed to fostering an active social, political and academic community of Black students at the Law School.
-They are also dedicated to making substantial contributions to Community by planning BLSA-specific service activities and by encouraging individual BLSA members to volunteer their time and talents to wide-ranging community service initiatives.
+The Black Law Students Association (BLSA) is committed to fostering an active social, political and academic community of Black students at the Law School.
+They are also dedicated to making substantial contributions to the New Haven community by planning BLSA-specific service activities and by encouraging individual BLSA members to volunteer their time and talents to wide-ranging community service initiatives.
 Individual BLSA members have worked with students at Elm City Prep as tutors and mentors, traveled to New Orleans to support Hurricane Katrina Relief Efforts, and raised money for countless other service initiatives.
+More information can be found here.

-The Latino/a Law Students Association (LLSA) unites YLS's Latino/a students in a social, civic, political, and educational community.
-LLSA is committed not only to strengthening the presence of Latinos on campus but also to interacting with and contributing to the New Haven/Fair Haven Latino community.
-LLSA members volunteer at a local soup kitchen and partner with JUNTA Progressive Action, a non-profit organization that serves the legal and educational needs of the Latino community.
-Several members regularly mentor and teach Latino juvenile offenders at Project APOYO.
+The Latinx Law Students Association (LLSA) unites YLS's Latinx students in a social, civic, political, and educational community.
+LLSA is committed not only to strengthening the presence of Latinx students on campus but also to interacting with and contributing to the New Haven/Fair Haven Latinx community.
+LLSA members volunteer at a local soup kitchen and partner with JUNTA Progressive Action, a non-profit organization that serves the legal and educational needs of the Latinx community.
+Several members regularly mentor and teach Latinx juvenile offenders at Project APOYO.
+More information can be found here.

 Passover Food Drive, Annual Holiday Toy Drive, Annual Homeless Outreach Population Estimate (HOPE) street homeless survey, AIDS Service Center, Disaster Relief Projects, including Superstorm Sandy relief and the Haitian earthquake response.